 We’re familiar with trees like Alaskan cedar and western red cedar, but they are cedars in name only.
 It’s a convention we see all over the place; tulip poplars aren’t poplar trees and Douglas fir are not true firs.

 True cedars have short, stiff needles, while the New World plants display characteristics more like juniper and arborvitae.

 There we have it!
 Identifying pine, spruce, and fir trees can be a tricky business, but with a handy identification key like this at your disposal, it shouldn’t be too much of a challenge.

 Bookmark this page and visit it whenever you have a tree to identify.
-And take this open invitation to send us pictures of any conifers you have difficulty identifying, via email or our Facebook page.
+And take this open invitation to send us pictures of any conifers you have difficulty identifying, via the comments below.
+Simply click on the camera icon below the comment box and you can upload up to three photos at a time (up to 6 megabytes each).
 I’ll get back to you as soon as possible with an answer!

 Don’t forget to Pin It!

 Photos by Matt Suwak, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.